 The terraces having been looking a bit sad over the last couple of weeks.

 I shall spend the winter thinking about how to implement ‘Phase 2’.
-When we first moved in the terraces were totally overgrown.
+When we first moved here the terraces were totally overgrown.
 The middle level had been entirely subsumed by tightly congested crocosmia.
 It was difficult to find a space to even insert a fork.
-I did my best to dig it out, along with all the weeds above and below, and added a few plants on an ad hoc basis.
+I did my best to dig it all out and added a few plants on an ad hoc basis.
 But it isn’t right yet.
-What it really needs now is an overhaul and a proper planning out.
+What it really needs now is a complete overhaul and a proper planning out.

 How would you approach it?
 Is there a better way than constant trial and error?

 The first thing, I think, is to reshuffle the cards I’ve already been dealt.
 Some of the plants I want to keep are still in the wrong place.
 I was hoping to do it this Autumn but now that the ground has been frosted it might be better to wait until Spring.

 I plan to put the photos on the blog.
 However it turns out.
 Oh-er!